basicjohn/ParksApi.Solution/README.md

 # Pierre's Sweet and Savory Treats

-#### _This is the Dr. Sillystringz's Factory Project created by John Edmondson_
+## _Parks API created for the Building an API Project._

-### Week 13 Project for the March 2021 Co-hort session: Authentication with Identity
+### Week 13 Project for the March 2021 Co-hort session: Building an API

 #### By _**John Edmondson**_

 ## Technologies Used

+- git
+- XML
 - C#
-- .NET 5 SDKgit
+- .NET 5 SDK
-- HTML
-- CSS
+-
-- Bootstrap
+- Entity Framework

 ## Description

-_This project is created to be an app written in C# to list all of ._
+_This project is created to be a National Park and State park API written in C# to provide a list of each state park and national park as well as additional information for each._

 ## Setup and Use